BerkeleyAutomation/gqcnn/docs/source/tutorials/training.rst

 Tensorboard
 +++++++++++
-The DeepOptimizer supports Tensorboard to visualize various training parameters such as learning rate, validation error, and minibatch loss.
+The SGDOptimizer supports Tensorboard to visualize various training parameters such as learning rate, validation error, and minibatch loss.
 Tensorboard summaries are saved in the folder `tensorboard_summaries` under the model directory.
 For example, if the model directory where the model is being saved is `/home/user/Data/models/grasp_quality/model_ewlohgukns`, the summaries will be stored in `/home/user/Data/models/grasp_quality/model_ewlohgukns/tensorboard_summaries`.

-The DeepOptimizer automatically starts a local server to feed these summaries.
+The SGDOptimizer automatically starts a local server to feed these summaries.
 Once you get the output message::

   Launching Tensorboard, Please navigate to localhost:6006 in your favorite web browser to view summaries